Eczema vaccinatum: Treatment

+Tecovirimat (TPOXX; ST-246) received FDA approval for smallpox in 2018 and is available under expanded-access protocols for EV, offering a targeted inhibitor with fewer renal toxicities than cidofovir.

+Supportive management (fluid resuscitation, meticulous wound care and airway protection) remains essential to reduce secondary sepsis and long-term scarring.

-Recent cases
+21st-century cases

-In March 2007, a two-year-old Indiana boy and his mother contracted the life-threatening vaccinia infection from his father who was vaccinated against smallpox as part of the standard vaccination protocol for individuals serving in the US armed forces beginning in 2002.
+In March 2007, a two-year-old boy and his mother in Indiana contracted the life-threatening vaccinia infection from his father who was vaccinated against smallpox as part of the standard vaccination protocol for individuals serving in the US Armed Forces beginning in 2002.
 The child developed the pathognomonic rash which typifies eczema vaccinatum over 80 percent of his body surface area.
 The boy has a history of eczema, which is a known risk factor for vaccinia infection.

+Fatality rate

+Historical series place the overall case-fatality rate at 1–6 percent, rising to about 30 percent in infants under two years.